watermint/toolbox/doc/generated/member-file-permdelete.md

-# file permdelete
+# member file permdelete

-Permanently delete the file or folder at a given path.
+Permanently delete the file or folder at a given path of the team member.
 Please see https://www.dropbox.com/help/40 for more detail about permanent deletion.
 (Experimental, and Irreversible operation)

 # Security